hpbuniat/jquery-popunder/README.markdown

 - attention: the window-properties are currently not working in google chrome 28+
 - the script does not work with the Opera-Browser, so the opera-browser is disable by default
 - the script does not work in Firefox under Gnome
+- the script does not work in Google Chrome on OSX
 - in Firefox, when the setting: 'Open new windows in a new tab instead' is deactivated

 Legacy Notes
 ------
-- You could create only 2 popunder in Chrome 22-24
+- You could create only 1 popunder in Chrome 30
-- In Chrome 23-24 you'll need a separate event for the popunder-effect (@see the examples!)

 Installation
 -------